-Mr. Mateja is a highly regarded trial attorney who uses his 13 years of experience with the Justice Department in Texas and Washington, D.C., coupled with over 25 years of legal experience, to successfully represent companies and individuals in "high stakes" government and internal investigations, civil enforcement actions, lawsuits, and criminal prosecutions across the country involving a broad array of subject matters, including corporate accountability, fraud and abuse, securities investigations and litigation, health care fraud, and government regulatory matters and investigations.
+Mr. Mateja is a highly regarded trial attorney who uses his 13 years of experience with the Justice Department in Texas and Washington, D.C., coupled with over 25 years of legal experience, to successfully represent companies and individuals in "high stakes" government and internal investigations, civil enforcement actions, lawsuits, and criminal prosecutions across the country.
+These cases involved a broad array of subject matters, including corporate accountability, fraud and abuse, securities investigations and litigation, health care fraud, and government regulatory matters and investigations.
 He represents clients before the SEC, various U.S. Attorney's Offices, the Texas Attorney General, local district attorney's offices, and numerous other federal, state, and local governmental authorities.
-Almost immediately after returning to private practice, he was selected as a Texas Super Lawyer in the area of white collar criminal defense and has been included every year since 2006.
-D Magazine selected Mr. Mateja as one of the "Best Lawyers in Dallas" for 2008, 2009 and 2011.
-He was also selected by his peers for inclusion in the 2011 edition of The Best Lawyers in America® in the practice area of Commercial Litigation
+Almost immediately after returning to private practice, he was selected as a Texas Super Lawyer in the area of white collar criminal defense, and has been included every year since 2006.
+D Magazine selected Mr. Mateja as one of the "Best Lawyers in Dallas" for 2008, 2009, and 2011.
+He was also selected by his peers for inclusion in the 2011 edition of The Best Lawyers in America® in the practice area of Commercial Litigation.

 As Senior Counsel to the Deputy Attorney General in 2003 and 2004, Mr. Mateja supervised the Justice Department's efforts in a number of high-profile corporate fraud prosecutions, such as Enron, World Com, Health South, Homestore.Com, Computer Associates, Credit Lyonnais, McKesson HBOC, Reliant Corporation, Symbol Technologies, Adelphia, and Rite Aid.
 Cataloguing these efforts is the Corporate Fraud Task Force's First and Second Year Reports to the President, which Mr. Mateja personally authored as the Task Force's point person.